 This option is also cost-effective.
 All you need to do is arrange the wire inside the cabinet, but it is not as easy as it sounds.
 When installing under-cabinet lighting, connect the wires from the inside through a little hole.
 You need to bore a hole on the spot before the installation of the under-cabinet lighting wires.

 When the wire goes through-hole, it hides, and you can only see it when you open the cabinet.
 It could still be an obstruction in the cabinet, so make sure that you arrange the wires properly in the cabinet.

-This is another options you can pick to hide your under-cabinet lighting wires.
-They provide a channel through which the wires go through and stay invisible.
-Wooden valances mostly don’t come with the cabinet.
-You either have to build or buy one, and the problem with it is that its color might not match your kitchen furniture color.
+This is another option you can pick to hide your under-cabinet lighting wires.
+Wooden valances provide a channel through which the wires go through and stay invisible.
+However, valances do not come with the cabinet.
+You either have to build or buy one but the problem is that its color might not match your kitchen cabinetry.

 However, you can paint the wooden valance to suit your kitchen color.
 To use wooden valances, just pass the under-cabinet lighting wires through them and to a spot where all the wires meet.
 Wooden valances serve as extra decorations alongside an under-cabinet lighting wire hider.

-Wires channel stripes are narrow and long with hollows to contain wires.
+Cable raceways are narrow and long with hollows to contain wires.
 To hide under-cabinet lighting wires with them, insert the wires in them and attach them to the cabinet edge.
-They look stylish, and can add beauty to your cabinetry if you install them properly.
+They look stylish and can add beauty to your cabinetry if you install them properly.
 This option is better than letting wires swing all around the cabinet.